Winners: WorldWide Storefront

 Vincent Lalonde-Dupuy, Pierre Horo-Lin, Xavier Coulombe-Hurray, Camille Angibaud

-A cartographic urban project along the Canadian Pacific’s Railway, made by citizens and users crossing legally and illegally the railway, will map and discuss the urban landscape and biodiversity of the site.
+This is a cartographic urban project along the Canadian Pacific’s Railway, made by citizens and users crossing the railway both legally and illegally.
+The project will map and discuss the urban landscape and biodiversity of the site.

 Tropical Ghosts / Santo Domingo, Santo Domingo